 Stephen Childs is a New York State Maple Specialist providing educational instruction and resources to maple producers in New York State.
 His focus areas include sustainable forest sugar bush management, sap collection and processing technology, product quality improvement and grading, and value added product development.

 Alex Kudryavtsev conducts research and teaches online courses in environmental education.
-He focuses on urban environmental education, sustainability education, sense of place, green cities, and professional development of environmental educators around the world.
+He focuses on urban environmental education, urban agriculture education, sense of place, green cities, and professional development of environmental educators around the world.

 Kristi Sullivan's goal is to support practical approaches to conserving wildlife and biodiversity for future generations.
 Her research objectives are to develop practical methods for restoring habitat complexity and to determine effective means to sustain and conserve native wildlife in the face of environmental change.